Shipping Container vs Semi-Trailer: Which is Better for Freight Shipping?

 • 53 feet

-There are no federal regulations regarding the length of semi-trailers.
-The limit to how long semi-trailers can be in the U.S. varies by state.
+There are no federal regulations regarding the maximum length of semi-trailers.
+Instead, each state sets their own requirements for semi-trailer length.
 Some allow for trailers to be 57 feet and longer.

 However, the most common type of semi-trailer used in the U.S. is the 53-foot dry van.
 This particular semi-trailer also has a height and width of about 8.2 feet.